MicrosoftDocs/power-automate-docs/flow-docs/create-team-flows.md

 * Add and remove other owners (but not the flow's creator).
 * Delete the flow.

-If you're the creator or an owner of a team flow, you'll find it listed on the **Team flows** tab on [Microsoft Flow](https://flow.microsoft.com).
+If you're the creator or an owner of a team flow, you'll find it listed on the **Team flows** tab on [Power Automate](https://flow.microsoft.com).

 ![team flows tab](./media/create-team-flows/addowner5.png)